-The high cost of living, falling Australian dollar and debt you accumulated over Christmas may already be influencing your annual leave decisions for 2016.
+The high cost of living, falling Australian dollar and debt you accumulated over Christmas may already be influencing your annual leave decisions for the year.

 Before you rule out excitement and discovery for the year ahead though, consider the cheaper alternatives such as a stay-at-home vacation, that is, a holiday involving leisurely activities within driving distance of your own home1.